Image from 1918 Suffolk Chronical & Mercury newspaper.

 Arthur James Hardwick, 27, a Carpenter, born Ipswich.

-Bessie Francis Hardwick (nee Pearson), 24, born Ipswich.
+Bessie Frances Hardwick (nee Pearson), 24, born Ipswich.

 Margaret Esther Emily Hardwick, 4, born Ipswich.

 Lilian Victoria Hardwick, 2 months, born Willesden, Middlesex.

 Between the years 1901 – 1904 Arthur’s father Arthur James Hardwick and his sisters Margaret, May & Lily died in Hendon, Middlesex.
 Lily and May in 1901, Margaret and Arthur in 1902.